 Daily Bag and Possession Limits: Four geese, and may include no more than three light geese.
 The season on Aleutian Canada geese is closed.
-The possession limit is twice the daily bag limit.
+Possession limit is twice the daily bag limit.

-Daily Bag Limits: 25 coots.
+Daily Bag and Possession Limits: 25 and 50 coots, respectively.